dont-fund-this/jam/.considerate.thirds/here.md

 it felt like i could do whatever i wanted without fear
 - hyperboleandahalf 2013 10 menace

+> theyre not gonna turn them into dicks,..
+> im gonna puta limiter on it so they cant
+< shovel with rules... thats.. really cool
+< yeah lets put as many rules in the game as we can.
+< that's super fun
+tag [no-shovel-no-rules]

 never buy 200 monkeys
 not on sale, not ever
+ora shovel with rules

 have to wonder how many could survive continuous video surveillance and be mistaken for gandhi.